Sydney Food Guide

 Pablo & Rusty’s.
 They have a couple locations, but the one in Surry Hills has a cafe with some yummy eats.
 The miso buttered mushroom toast with poached eggs was bomb AF.
 There, I said it. 💣 And when I saw their iced coffee involved a double shot of espresso with vanilla ice cream, I was all in.

-Best Restaurants in Sydney: For a fancy night out
+Sydney Food Guide: For a fancy night out

 Bennelong: See the Sydney Opera House from the inside at this gorgeous restaurant.
 We stopped here for drinks, but the menu looks absolutely divine.